ramseyjiang/Repo_Blogs_MongoDB_Users_MySQL_vue_laravel/readme.md

+<h5>The following link is the aws address for this project, http://13.210.14.131/figtest/public/index.php</h5>

+<h5>User Story: 1.
+The default page is the bloglist page, whether a user login or not, the blogs always show; 2.
+If a user login, he only can create, update, delete his own blogs; 3.
+If a user does not login, he only can view blogs.
+4. If an admin user login, he can create, update, delete all users blogs. </h5>

+<h5>The admin user's username is admin, user's email is admin@qq.com, password is 12345678.
+You can use username or email to login</h5>

+<h5>The test user's username is test, user's email is test@qq.com, password is 12345678.
+You can use username or email to login</h5>

+<h4>This project is built backend by Laravel and frontend by Vue.
+Users tabls is used MYSQL still, Blogs Table is used MongoDB.
+Both frontend and backend have been built unittests.
+Backend unittest is built by phpunit.
+Frontend unittest is built by Jest.
+The Laravel passport is included in this project, the whole project uses Repository pattern. </h4>

 <p>If want to run this project directly, please using the following steps.</p>
 <p>Step1: clone the project to your local first.</p>
 <p>Step2: composer install</p>